Best Travel Guitar – Small and Amazing

 Size & Weight

-The main point of having a travel guitar is portability and convenience, and this is where size and weight factors in.
-With this in mind, we have included the weight and total length (where data is available) of the guitars listed, so you can decide on what you prefer.
-Most of the guitars in this list are expected to fit in the overhead compartment of planes, and are allowed as hand carry.
+The main point of having a travel guitar is portability and convenience, and this is where size and weight factor in.
+With this in mind, we have included the weight and total length (where data is available) of the travel guitars listed, so you can decide on what you prefer.
+Most of the travel guitars on this list are expected to fit in the overhead compartment of planes and are allowed as carry-on.

 Playability (Scale Length & Nut Width)

-Guitar Scale Length (length by which the strings are stretched from the nut to the bridge) and nut width (how wide the neck is at the nut) play a big role in playability.
-As such, it is recommended that you get a travel guitar with similar neck specs as you're main axe.
-On the flip-side, guitars with shorter scale length are generally considered as easier to play.
-So it will be up to you, whether you prefer uniform playability, or something that's more comfortable to play with.
+Guitar Scale Length (the length by which the strings are stretched from the nut to the bridge) and nut width (how wide the neck is at the nut) play a big role in playability.
+As such, it is recommended that you get a travel guitar with similar neck specs as your main axe.
+And this can be complicated given the many types of guitars and their different neck profiles.
+On the flip side, a travel guitar with a shorter scale length is generally considered easier to play.
+So it will be up to you whether you prefer uniform playability or something that’s more comfortable to play with.

 Playing Comfort

 Since travel guitars are lighter and have smaller bodies, you may find them awkward to play at first.
-But with some adjustments, and familiarity, this becomes a minor issue.
-Some recommend using a guitar strap to keep your travel guitar in position as you play both in standing or in sitting position.
-It is worth noting that some manufacturers provide extensions that let you rest the small body on your legs, much like a regular size guitar would.
+But with some adjustments and familiarity, this becomes a minor issue.
+Some recommend using a guitar strap to keep your travel guitar in position as you play both in a standing or in a sitting position, much like a regular guitar would.
+It is worth noting that some manufacturers provide extensions that let you rest the small body on your legs, much like a regular-size guitar would.
+Silent guitars have been a normal sighting in the guitar world, used by plenty of musicians.

 Built-in Electronics

-Having the ability to plug your travel acoustic guitar into a portable amplifier is always a nice plus, thankfully, this is a given for electric guitar models.
+Having the ability to plug your travel acoustic guitar into a portable amplifier is always a nice plus.
+Thankfully, this is a given for acoustic-electric and electric travel guitar models.
 So to make the most out of your travel guitar, we recommend pairing it with a good portable amplifier, or a guitar headphone amp.
-Speaking of amps, there were some guitars with built-in amp and speaker, but they don't have high enough ratings, probably because they don't meet the size or quality expectations of guitarists, for us to recommend them.
+Speaking of amps, there were some travel guitars with built-in amps and speakers, but they didn’t have high enough ratings, probably because they don’t meet the size or quality expectations of guitarists, for us to recommend them.

 Aesthetics